Devon Hamilton and Hilary Curtis: Marriage and Hilary's disappearance

 With Neil free, Hilary can't hide her feelings and reveals that she left Devon to give him a chance at salvaging a relationship with his family.
 They reunite, but not wanting to repeat their past mistakes, they go public with the relationship.
 Pratt said Hilary and Devon would pursue their love even if it means losing their loved ones.
 Devon and Hilary become engaged in June 2015 after her divorce, as Neil plots revenge.
 Neil has Colin drug Devon at his bachelor party and record him going to bed with a hooker.
 Devon is so distraught that he snaps at Hilary during the wedding planning.
-Lily forces him to admit what happened and convinces him to keep quiet because he doesn't know what really happened.
+Lily forces him to admit what happened and convinces him to keep quiet because he doesn't know what happened.
 Colin intends to blackmail Devon for money, however, at the last minute, Neil changes his mind and orders Colin to delete the video and gives his blessing as Devon and Hilary wed on August 17, 2015.
-Devon has plans to come clean himself, but changes his mind at the altar.
+Devon has plans to come clean himself but changes his mind at the altar.
 Neil interrupts the ceremony to give his blessing.
 Devon and Hilary are finally married and leave on their honeymoon to Virgin Gorda.
 James said the couple's wedding really "solidifies them."
 However, Neil follows them and confronts Hilary with the video of Devon going to bed with a prostitute and Hilary doesn't believe it.
 Though Devon is worried when he doesn't hear from Hilary, he becomes the prime suspect when Hilary goes missing.
-Devon returns to Genoa City to avoid being arrested and unbeknownst to him and everyone else, Neil followed the couple on their honeymoon.
+Devon returns to Genoa City to avoid being arrested and unbeknownst to him and everyone else, Neil follows the couple on their honeymoon.
 After his failed attempt to turn Hilary against Devon, she runs from him and falls off a cliff forcing Neil to save her.
 Neil secretly flies Hilary back to the United States where he hires Dr. Simon Neville (Michael E. Knight) to awaken her from a coma.
-After months of failed attempts to locate Hilary, Devon and Hilary are reunited when she turns up at the hospital but she is suffering from amnesia and believes she is still married to Neil leaving Devon devastated.
+After months of failed attempts to locate Hilary, Devon, and Hilary are reunited when she turns up at the hospital but she is suffering from amnesia and believes she is still married to Neil leaving Devon devastated.
 Devon is furious to learn Neil is behind Hilary's kidnapping and plans to turn him in when Hilary talks him out of it.
 After Devon walks in on Hilary and Neil sleeping together, he serves her with divorce papers but she suddenly remembers her feelings for Devon and refuses to sign them.